zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 cudaDeviceProp deviceProp;
 cudaGetDeviceProperties(&deviceProp, deviceid);
 ```
 By default, the `deviceid` is 0.
-Then we can programatically try to optimize the performance by using
+Then we can programmatically try to optimize the performance by using
 - all available SMs
 - maximum number of blocks each SM can handle
-- maximum number of threads per blocks
+- maximum number of threads per block

 ```cpp
 int blocks = deviceProp.multiProcessorCount * deviceProp.maxBlocksPerMultiProcessor;